 Scales can measure the force of gravity ... but they can also be fooled, because they measure any "downwards force" and don't know if it is gravity or some other force!

 Just jump up and down (gently!) on your scales at home to see your apparent weight change, while your weight (and mass) stays the same.

-But it still has a weight of 100 kg.
+But it still has a mass and weight of 100 kg.

 Have you noticed how you feel lighter when an elevator first starts moving down, and you feel heavier when it slows again?

 That is because the speed needs to be changing to affect the apparent weight!

 If the elevator is moving at a constant speed there is no difference in the apparent weight compared to when it is sitting still.

 Why?
 It takes force to make something move faster (or slower).
 If something moves at the same speed you will not feel any extra force.